Danny Lee Wynter: Career

 While at the London Academy of Music and Dramatic Art, Wynter ushered at the Royal Court theatre, a job which he left to make his professional debut in Stephen Poliakoff's 2007 BBC/HBO films Joe's Palace and Capturing Mary.

 After receiving acclaim for his performance in the Poliakoff films, Wynter was cast by Dominic Dromgoole as the Fool to David Calder's King Lear for Shakespeare's Globe.
 His other work for the company includes Henry IV Part I and II, opposite Roger Allam, and new plays The Frontline by Che Walker and Bedlam by Nell Leyshon.
 He also appeared as the titular character in Milton's Comus in the Wanamaker Playhouse.

 Theatre work includes The Glass Menagerie for the Nuffield Theatre, Southampton, Deathwatch for The Print Room at The Coronet Theatre, Notting Hill, The Maids for HOME Theatre, Manchester, Forty Years On for Chichester Festival Theatre, Cell Mates for Hampstead Theatre, The Changing Room for the Royal Court, The Miser for The Royal Exchange Manchester, Much Ado About Nothing for The Old Vic Theatre Company (directed by Sir Mark Rylance), and the National Theatre's revival of The Normal Heart, for which he was nominated for an Olivier Award.

-His debut play, Black Superhero, opened on the main stage of the Royal Court Theatre in March 2023, with Wynter appearing as the lead character.
-The play, revolving around an out of work London actor in love with his married friend, the star of a Hollywood superhero franchise, was described by The Independent as a "funny and unflinching exploration of black masculinity".

 In January 2014, after responding to a trailer for a new season of TV drama which failed to include a single BAME artist, Wynter brought together a group of friends and colleagues, actresses Ruth Wilson and Stephanie Street, actor and director Daniel Evans, casting director Andy Pryor and actors Malcolm Sinclair and Kobna Holdbrook-Smith, to send out the message that the UK arts must reflect everyone regardless of race, gender, class, sexual orientation or disability.
 What started as a handful of voices soon became the Act for Change project.
 The organisations first public event was a sold out debate chaired by Baroness Shami Chakrabarti, then of the human rights group, Liberty.
 Held at London's Young Vic Theatre, the pilot debate was attended by various leading industry figures.

+His debut play, Black Superhero, opened on the main stage of the Royal Court Theatre in March 2023, with Wynter appearing as the lead character.
+The play, revolving around an out of work London actor in love with his married friend, the star of a Hollywood superhero franchise, was described by The Independent as a "funny and unflinching exploration of black masculinity", while The Stage observed it "never musters quite enough momentum or heft".
+A week after the play's opening night, Lee Wynter withdrew from his role as the play's lead with immediate effect, citing "personal reasons" as the cause for the "very difficult decision to withdraw from playing the role of David".

+His second play, Ilford Boy, is due to open at the Donmar Warehouse in October 2026.